-In its comment on the previous, identical, withdrawn application (2020/2053) the PC welcomed the applicant's commitment, made at the Public Meeting on 6th January 2020, to work with the PC and community on amendments to the proposals put forward at that time.
-The comment noted that the PC looked forward to engaging constructively with the applicant and noted areas where it would wish to see changes.
-However the applicant made no efforts to engage with either the PC or community before submitting amended plans to that application in 2023.
-Following the submission of those amended plans the applicant attended the PC Meeting on 8th February 2023 and spoke in the Public Participation session, drawing attention to the affordable housing provision associated with the application, the energy efficiency of the planned houses and stated that the proposals had a lot to commend them.
+The applicant did not consult with either the PC or the community prior to submitting the previous, identical, now withdrawn, application in July 2022 (2022/1522).
+Following minor amendments to that application in January 2023 the applicant attended the PC Meeting on 8th February 2023 and spoke in the Public Participation session, drawing attention to the affordable housing provision associated with the application, the energy efficiency of the planned houses and stated that the proposals had a lot to commend them.

-The applicant subsequently attended the PC Meeting on 8th March 2023 and spoke to the 2020/2053 application in the extended Public Participation session.
+The applicant subsequently attended the PC Meeting on 8th March and spoke to the application in the extended Public Participation session.
 Over 100 NSP residents also attended.
 There was no support shown for the proposed scheme.

-This application (2023/0643) is identical to the withdrawn 2020/2053 at the time of its withdrawal.
+This application (2023/0644) is identical to the withdrawn 2022/1522 at the time of its withdrawal.